-25. PHOTOGRAPHY AND VIDEO RIGHTS,
+26. PHOTOGRAPHY AND VIDEO RIGHTS

 Competitors give absolute right and permission for any photographs or video footage taken of themselves or their competing boat to be published in any media whatsoever for editorial, commercial purposes, or to be used in press information.
+Advertising provided by Organizing Authority or US Sailing must be displayed at the direction of the Organizing Authority.